seraphgrid/grungegirl/README.md

 - `web` opens the ability to search psychonaut.wiki for more information related to the available list of drugs.

 - `exit` will formally exit the application. you could also just spam ctrl + c.

+- `astro` will send the application into astrology mode where you can conduct research on the multiple subjects related to astrology. there is even online horoscopes!

 ![image](https://user-images.githubusercontent.com/90430427/133362528-8c613e06-56f8-40bf-b2fc-4b01bce7d19a.png)